hubwriter/temp-lgtm/instructions.md

 * `data-disk-size-gb` - The data disk size for your LGTM Enterprise instance in gigabytes.
 * `administrator-email` - The email address for the initial LGTM Enterprise administrator account.
 * `administrator-password` - The password for the initial LGTM Enterprise administrator account.
 It is recommended that you change this after the instance has booted.
-* `general-workers` - The number of general workers to run on the controller.
+* `general-workers` - The number of general workers to run on the control pool.
-* `on-demand-workers` - The number of on-demand workers to run on the controller.
+* `on-demand-workers` - The number of on-demand workers to run on the control pool.
-* `query-workers` - The number of query workers to run on the controller.
+* `query-workers` - The number of query workers to run on the control pool.
 * `worker-environment` - A JSON dictionary of environment variables to use for the workers.
 * `manifest-password` - A password used to encrypt the LGTM manifest.
 If not specified a password will be generated and stored in `/data/lgtm-releases/.manifest-password`.

-### Upgrading an Existing LGTM Enterprise Controller
+### Upgrading an Existing LGTM Enterprise Control Pool
 When upgrading, it is important that you use the same properties as when you first deployed LGTM.
 You can see the properties you used previously by running:
 ```
 gcloud deployment-manager manifests describe --project "$project" --deployment "$deployment" --format "value(config.content)" "$(gcloud deployment-manager deployments list --project "$project" --filter "name=$deployment" --format "value(manifest)")"
 ```

-To update an existing LGTM Enterprise controller the old virtual machine and OS disk must be removed.
+To update an existing LGTM Enterprise control pool the old virtual machine and OS disk must be removed.
 ```
 gcloud compute instances delete --project "$project" --zone "$zone" "$deployment" --keep-disks data
 ```